Active substance(s): POLYETHYLENE GLYCOL 3350 / POTASSIUM CHLORIDE / SODIUM BICARBONATE / SODIUM CHLORIDE

 Before you take Movicol for faecal impaction, it should be confirmed that you

-A dose of 8 sachets a day of Movicol is needed for the treatment of faecal
+have this condition.
+A dose of 8 sachets a day of Movicol is needed for the

-The 8 sachets should be taken within 6 hours for up to 3 days if required.
-If
+water.
+The 8 sachets should be taken within 6 hours for up to 3 days if

-you have a heart condition, do not take more than 2 sachets in any one
+required.
+If you have a heart condition, do not take more than 2 sachets in

 How to mix: